wutong8023/Auto-Bibfile/your_topic4nlp/application/README.md

 This repository is maintained by [Tongtong Wu](https://wutong8023.site).
 Please don't hesitate to send me an email to collaborate or fix some entries (wutong8023 AT gmail.com).
 The automation script of this repo is powered by [Auto-Bibfile](https://github.com/wutong8023/Auto-Bibfile.git).

+You can directly use our bibtex.bib in overleaf with this [link](https://github.com/wutong8023/Auto-Bibfile/tree/master/bibtxt.bib).

 This page categorizes the literature by the **Continual Learning Application**, filtered by NLP area.

 ## Outline